-City Council has established two special tax districts (Tier I and Tier II) to help finance the redevelopment of the Potomac Yard Area.
+City Council originally established two special tax districts (Tier I and Tier II) to help finance the redevelopment of the Potomac Yard Area.

 The City charges an annual fee for the collection and disposal of solid waste, ashes, and yard debris to owners of required user properties.
 The Alexandria City Code defines a "required user property" as "[a]ny single family, two family or row dwelling, or any building or structure used solely for residential purposes and containing four or fewer dwelling units, that is located within the city, excluding condominium dwellings and dwelling units, and also excluding dwellings and dwelling units in any residential development wherein an owners' association is required by special use permit to provide solid waste and recyclable material collection service by private collector."
 This refuse collection fee is added to the property owner's or owners' real estate tax bills in biannual installments.

-Any property owner who wishes to update the address to which real estate tax bills and any real estate tax-related correspondence are mailed must update the mailing address on file with the Department of Real Estate Assessments (DREA) and should contact that department for instructions.
-The Finance Department is required by law to mail the biannual real estate tax bills and related correspondence to either the owner's mailing address on file with DREA or to the owner's mortgage company (whichever is applicable).
-Finance Department staff cannot update the mailing/billing address on file.
+Any property owner who wishes to update the address to which real estate tax bills and any real estate tax-related correspondence are mailed must update the mailing address on file with the Real Estate Assessment Division .

 Real estate tax payments (by check or money order), if not made by the taxpayer’s bank or mortgage company, may be mailed with the bill stub to: